 You should read plenty of survival books by other survivalists, but always keep an open mind and know that just because they wrote a book doesn’t mean they are the ultimate survival expert.

 This may sound counter-intuitive to many people.
 Why should you read fiction to learn about survival?
 I think reading end-of-the-world fiction books is a great survival resource for expanding your mind.
-Reading books like The Road (which I highly recommend by the way) can be extremely useful for giving you a broader perspective on a survival situation.

 Good fiction writers can create the most amazing scenarios and situations that you can imagine yourself in.
 Sure, the actual survival skills used by the characters are often questionable at best, but it is a great way for you to play the “what would I do?” scenarios.